-Energy Policy Revisions - SB 1044 by Sen. Simpson would revise the energy resources statute.
+Energy Policy Revisions - SB 1044 by Sen. Simpson and HB 7147 by Rep. Diaz would revise the energy resources statute.
 The bill would replace the word solar with "renewable energy source" throughout the chapter.
 This would require DACS to promote all renewables instead of just solar.
 Additionally, the bill would remove the requirement that the Florida Solar Energy Center set standards for all solar systems manufactured or sold in Florida.
 Lastly, the bill would delete language relating to expired programs such as the PV solar rebates and previous sales tax holidays on energy efficient appliances.
-SB 1044 passed out of its first committee.
+Both bills passed out of their first committees.